Herb Basics (for cooking purposes)

 How to Freeze Herbs

-- The basics are: wash, dry well, chop, lay out on pan, freeze, transfer to sealed container or ziploc.
+- Option 1: The basics for freezing your favorite herbs are: wash, dry well, chop, lay out on a pan, freeze, and transfer to a sealed container or ziploc.

-- Another option for tender herbs is: wash, dry well, finely mince or process with a small amount of olive oil or water, place in ice cube trays, freeze, transfer to a ziploc bag.
-Keeps for 12 months.
+- Option 2 (Another option for tender herbs) Wash and dry well.
+Then, using a sharp knife or food processor, finely mince or process the herbs with a small amount of olive oil or water, place them in ice cube trays, freeze, and transfer to a ziploc bag.

 - Here’s a good article on freezing herbs from Serious Eats.

-- Toss fresh herbs when leaves turn yellow/brown or stems become moldy or brittle.
+- Toss herbs when the fresh leaves turn yellow/brown or the stems become moldy or brittle.

-- Toss dried herbs when colour and aroma fades (rub between thumb and finger to see if aroma is still there)
+- Toss dried herbs when color and aroma fade (great way to tell is to rub between thumb and finger to see if aroma is still there)

 Need the basics on other ingredients?